-Although subcultural theories have had an important influence in deviance research, they have not been integrated into mainstream drug-use and delinquency research.
+Although subcultural theories have had an important influence in deviance research, they have not been integrated into mainstream drug use and delinquency research.
 Often based on difficult-to-replicate qualitative research, they have seldom been empirically tested through large-scale sample surveys.
 How then can models attempting to integrate subcultural and mainstream explanations be tested?
-To address this issue, we applied Elliott et al.'s Integrated Social Control (ISC) model to inner-city Puerto Ricans.
-The ISC model integrates factors relevant to major explanations of deviance -- strain theory (Elliott and Voss 1974; Simon and Gagnon 1976), social control theory (Hirschi 1969), and social learning theory (Akers 1977, Conger 1976).
-The model posits that strain -- discrepancies between aspirations and expectations about school, family, and occupation -- indirectly influences deviance through its negative effects on conventional bonding to the family and school (a social control construct).
+To address this issue, the authors applied Elliott and colleagues' (1985) iSC model to inner-city Puerto Ricans.
+The ISC model\ integrates factors relevant to major explanations of deviance-strain theory (Elliott and Voss 1974; Simon and Gagnon 1976), social control theory (Hirschi 1969), and social learning theory (Akers 1977; Conger 1976).
+The model posits that strain-discrepancies between aspirations and expectations about school, family, and occupation-indirectly influences deviance through its negative effects on conventional bonding to the family and school (a social control construct).
 Conventional bonding in turn indirectly reduces deviance through its negative effect on tolerance of deviance (social control) and deviant peer bonding (a social learning construct).
-Thus the effects of strain and conventional bonding are filtered through deviant peer bonding.
+Thus, the effects of strain and conventional bonding are filtered through deviant peer bonding.

-The factors emphasized in the ISC model are also conceptualized in adolescent drug-use research.
-For example, Johnson et al. (1987) found that integrated differential association and situational group pressure notions satisfactorily explained the role of peers in the etiology of drug abuse.
-In a similar way, Krohn (1974), Jacquith (1981), Kaplan et al. (1984), among others, found the same effects.
-Peer-group drug use and bonding also predict drug use in the empirical studies by Meier and Johnson (1977); Kandel (1978, 1985); Ginsberg and Greenly (1978); Jessor et al. (1980); Clayton (1981); Glynn (1981); Clayton and Lacy (1982); Krosnick and Judd (1982); Bank et al. (1985); Needle et al. (1986); Castro et al. (1987); Kandel and Andrews (1987); Newcomb and Bentler (1987); and Brook et al. (1990).
-However, the ISC model may be useful to apply to drug use because of its attempt to integrate different conceptual approaches to deviant behavior (including strain theory, less often applied to drug use); and because of its demonstrated applicability to both behaviors in the National Youth Survey (Elliott and Huizinga 1984; Elliott et al. 1985).
+The factors emphasized in the ISC model are also conceptualized in adolescent drug use research.
+For example, Johnson and coworkers (1987) found that integrated differential association and situational group pressure notions satisfactorily explained the role of peers in the etiology of drug abuse.
+In a similar way, Krohn (1974), Jacquith (1981), and Kaplan and colleagues (1984) found the same effects.
+Peer group drug use and bonding also predict drug use in the empirical studies by Meier and Johnson (1977), Kandel (1978, 1985), Ginsberg and Greenley (1978), Jessor and coworkers (1980), Clayton (1981), Glynn (1981), Clayton and Lacy (1982), Krosnick and Judd (1982), Bank and colleagues (1985), Needle and coworkers (1986), Castro and colleagues (1987), Kandel and Andrews (1987), Newcomb and Bentler (1987), and Brook and coworkers (1990).
+However, the ISC model may be useful to apply to drug use because of its attempt to integrate different conceptual approaches to deviant behavior (including strain theory, which is less often applied to drug use) and because of its demonstrated applicability to both behaviors in the National Youth Survey (NYS) (Elliott and Huizinga 1984; Elliott et al. 1985).